Defend time theft allegations

 Sarens Canada Inc. v.
 General Teamsters, Local Union No. 362, 2017 CanLII 46446

 The central issue in this case was the misrepresentation of work hours by an employee who reported leaving at 5:00 PM, despite actually clocking out at 4:30 PM.
-The union defended the employee, suggesting that the misreporting could be attributed to a misunderstanding of the company’s policy on rounding up work hours, arguing it was an honest mistake.
+The Union defended the employee, implying that the misreporting could be attributed to a misunderstanding of the company’s policy on rounding up work hours.
+This helped to support the argument that the “time theft” was an honest mistake.
 The Arbitration Board, however, viewed the situation differently.

 Given the minimal supervision at the workplace and the independence afforded to the employees, the employee’s actions were seen as a significant breach of trust.
-Despite the absence of malicious intent, the seriousness of the misrepresentation in such a trust-dependent environment led to the decision not to reinstate the employee.
+Despite the absence of malicious intent, the Board decided not to reinstate the employee because of how serious such misrepresentation of work hours is, especially in the trust-dependent environment in which the employee worked in.

-Nevertheless, the board did recognize that the intent was not overtly negative and awarded the employee five months of salary as compensation.
-This case demonstrates the importance of clear communication of policies and the implications of employees’ responsibilities in unsupervised roles.
+Nonetheless, the Board did recognize that the intent was not overtly negative nor was it malicious.
+So, the Board awarded the employee five months of salary as compensation.
+This case shows how important it is to clearly communicate company’s policies and to clearly set out the employee’s responsibilities in unsupervised roles.
+This helps prevent misunderstandings and legal issues.